 |

 Lyca Mobile’s SIM Only plans are split between UK ones and international ones.
-The UK ones let you roam in the EU, and in many cases India too, and most also let you call international destinations at no extra cost.
-They top out at unlimited data, which not all networks offer, and last a choice of 1, 12 or 24 months.
+The UK ones let you roam in the EU, and in many cases India and China too, and most also let you call international destinations at no extra cost.
+They top out at unlimited data, and last a choice of 1, 12 or 24 months.

-International plans offer the same roaming destinations, however, most of the international bundles give you more minutes to call dozens of international destinations from the UK at no extra cost.
+International plans for the most part offer the same roaming destinations, however, most of the international bundles give you more minutes to call dozens of international destinations from the UK at no extra cost.

 But because of this, the international plans tend to cost more for the allowances you get.

-It’s disappointing that a network with an international focus doesn’t have a wider roaming option, but unlimited data is a big bonus for those who need it.
+It’s slightly disappointing that a network with an international focus doesn’t have a wider roaming option, but being able to roam in India and China at no extra cost on some plans is a nice touch.

 Plus, Lyca Mobile offers a Pay As You Go service at a rate of 25p per minute, 15p per megabyte of data, and 23p per text.
 However, calls and texts to other UK Lyca Mobile users are free.
 Given that many of its SIM Only bundles only last 30 days or less these are also appropriate for use with Pay As You Go.

-10 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £2.50 a month 40 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £5.00 a month 80 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £7.50 a month 100 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £10.00 a month Unlimited data UNLIMITED mins UNLIMITED texts 0 Month Contract £12.50 a month
+30 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £5.00 a month 75 GB data UNLIMITED mins UNLIMITED texts 0 Month Contract £7.50 a month 50 GB data UNLIMITED mins UNLIMITED texts 1 Month Contract £7.50 a month Unlimited data UNLIMITED mins UNLIMITED texts 24 Month Contract £9.00 a month 6 GB data UNLIMITED mins UNLIMITED texts 1 Month Contract £3.00 a month

 View All Lycamobile Sim Only Deals

-Lyca Mobile isn’t overly competitive for Pay As You Go, so given that it has an assortment of 30-day plans we’d suggest most people choose these over the Pay As You Go service.
+Lyca Mobile isn’t overly competitive for Pay As You Go standard rates, so given that it has an assortment of 30-day plans we’d suggest most people choose these over just paying for what you use.

-As the chart below shows, Lyca Mobile has a number of perks and policies that are worth being aware of, with highlights including free roaming in the EU and India.
+As the chart below shows, Lyca Mobile has a number of perks and policies that are worth being aware of, with highlights including free roaming in the EU, China, and India.
 We’ve detailed these under the chart.

 |